Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Best Greek Islands for Travelers with Disabilities : Syros Island

-Syros is a distinct island in the Cyclades, offering wheelchair users many options for seaside and cultural activities.
+Syros is a distinct island in the Cyclades, offering wheelchair users many seaside and cultural activities options.
 The island is the perfect blend of Cycladic culture and cosmopolitan influences.
-In the past 10 years, it has transformed into a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.
+In the past ten years, it has become a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.
 There are plenty of accommodation options for wheelchair users.
 Many large and small hotels offer wheelchair-friendly rooms and vacation amenities.

-There are SEATRAC machines for independent sea access at 4 beaches: Vari, Agathopes, Voulgari and Galissas.
+SEATRAC machines exist for independent sea access at four beaches: Vari, Agathopes, Voulgari, and Galissas.
 You can also find floating wheelchairs at most major beaches.
-Getting around the coast on foot is also quite easy as there are ramps and handrails at the promenades, as well as designated parking spots for people with disabilities.
-Since last summer, visitors can also explore the area of Ano Syros and witness the medieval past of the island.
+Getting around the coast on foot is also relatively easy as there are ramps, handrails at the promenades, and designated parking spots for people with disabilities.
+Since last summer, visitors can also explore the Ano Syros area and witness the island’s medieval past.
 The island offers visitors wheelchairs and state-of-the-art elevators that help wheelchair users to the medieval town step-free.

 Rhodes